We have many passwords. Unfortunately, we can't remember them all, so what do we do? We take the same one everywhere.

 The BSDBox is my IT playground.
 Professional services around network, server and structure building I offer with my company computing-competence.
 If you find this content valuable and useful, please send me feedback via matrix, email, follow me on Mastodon.

-The goal of this tutorial is the operation of a VaultWarden server based on TrueNAS/FreeBSD with SQLite as database.
-PostgreSQL is only needed if many people want to access the service.
+The goal of this tutorial is the operation of a VaultWarden server based on FreeBSD with SQLite as database.
+PostgreSQL is only needed if many people in parallel want to access the service.
 To be able to use Vaultwarden also publicly, further measures are needed, which are treated separately from the 2nd part.